trademapper/trademapper-js/_pages/00_home.md

 ### What is TradeMapper?

-TradeMapper is a browser-based tool developed for WWF and TRAFFIC to work with data about international trade in wildlife (though you could use it with any kind of data about international flows).
-It draws flows of traded items as lines on a world map; wider lines show bigger quantities; and coloured dots show the role of countries along the route.
-You can zoom (scroll wheel) and pan (drag) the map, and filter the data by column values to get insights about what your data means.
+TradeMapper is an interactive browser-based tool developed by TRAFFIC and WWF to visualise wildlife trade data quickly and easily.
+Trade flow is depicted by arrows (wider arrows show larger trade volume) and coloured points show the role of countries along the route (origin, exporter, transit, importer).
+You can zoom (scroll wheel) and pan (drag) the map, and filter the data by column values to get insights about what your data means

+Users can also use TradeMapper to visualise non-wildlife flow data such as flows of investments or people, or points at single locations.
+TradeMapper can be used both to analyse data, and also create attractive maps for inclusion in reports and presentations.

+TradeMapper was initially created by Willow Outhwaite (TRAFFIC) and Paul Roberts (formerly WWF-UK).
+TradeMapper was kindly funded by the WWF-UK Innovation Fund and developed by Aptivate http://www.aptivate.org/.

 ### Where does the data come from?